nodejs/node-addon-api/doc/array_buffer.md

 expects it to be valid for the lifetime of the instance.
 Since the `Napi::ArrayBuffer` is subject to garbage collection this overload is only suitable for data which is static and never needs to be freed.
-This factory method will not provide the caller with an opportunity to free the data when they get garbage-collected.
-If you need to free the data retained by the `Napi::ArrayBuffer` object please use other variants of the `Napi::ArrayBuffer::New` factory method that accept `Napi::Finalizer` a function that will be invoked when `Napi::ArrayBuffer` object has been destroyed.
+This factory method will not provide the caller with an opportunity to free the data when hen the `Napi::ArrayBuffer` gets garbage-collected.
+If you need to free the data retained by the `Napi::ArrayBuffer` object please use other variants of the `Napi::ArrayBuffer::New` factory method that accept `Napi::Finalizer`, which is a function that will be invoked when  the `Napi::ArrayBuffer` object has been destroyed.

 ```cpp
 static Napi::ArrayBuffer Napi::ArrayBuffer::New(napi_env env, void* externalData, size_t byteLength);